 The SAP policy includes both a qualitative (such as the use of cumulative grade point average) and a quantitative (such as a maximum time-frame for completion) component.

-The minimum progress preliminary evaluation is reviewed at the end of the Spring semester with the official evaluation reviewed at the end of the Summer semester.
+The minimum progress evaluation (SAP) is reviewed at the end of the every semester (Fall, Spring and Summer).

 Your entire academic record is reviewed, including semesters when you did not receive federal financial aid.

-Academic Amnesty does not affect or alter the student’s financial aid records financial aid eligibility.
-Student who are granted Academic Amnesty must also submit a financial aid appeal, if not making Satisfactory Academic Progress.
+Academic Amnesty does not affect or alter the student’s financial aid records for financial aid eligibility.
+All courses, hours attempted, and grades will be counted for financial aid Satisfactory Academic Progress.
+Students who are granted academic amnesty must also submit a financial aid appeal, if not making Satisfactory Academic Progress.